eclipse-iofog/iofog.org/content/docs/2.0.0/tutorial/get-to-know-iofog.md

 ...
 ```

-Let's see how we can use the legacy `iofog-agent` CLI to find out its status.
+Let's see how you can use the legacy `iofog-agent` CLI to find out its status.

 ```console
 $ iofogctl legacy agent local-agent status